Doomlazer/EQ1-CDR/README.md

-# Eco Quest 1 - CD Recycled
+# EcoQuest 1 - CD Recycled

 EcoQuest 1 is a beautiful game.
 The undersea world of Eluria is still a sight to behold even today.
 Unfortuanatly, all versions of the game have bugs and graphical issues.
 While the CD (talkie) version added some amazing voice work to the game, the artwork suffered.
 For whatever reason, the CD graphics where sometimes scalesd down or altered in undesirable ways.